Have a question? Need advice or support for a GSS related matter? Email us!

 - careers fairs

-The GSS learning and development team provides professional learning opportunities for statisticians and data scientists.
+The GSS Learning Academy provides professional learning opportunities for statisticians and data scientists.
 They also provide bespoke induction, foundation and career checkpoint courses for members of the Government Statistician Group (GSG).

 The learning pathways they have created for the GSG profession can also be used by members of the wider GSS community if they wish to develop further in a statistical or data science role.